-- An overview of the process undertaken by the Council, including workshops, the public meeting with key stakeholders, Representation Review Subcommittee and Council meetings and public notices. - An outline of the approach taken by the Council, including: - Greater Wellington's current representation arrangements and how they relate to the population formula prescribed by the Local Electoral Act 2001.
-Note that two are significantly underrepresented. - The current constituencies with different numbers of elected members, and the impact each scenario has on the number of people per councillor. - The communities of interest in the region that were considered, including exploring communities of interest from a regional council perspective.
+- An overview of the process undertaken by the Council, including workshops, the public meeting with key stakeholders, Representation Review Subcommittee and Council meetings and public notices. - An outline of the approach taken by the Council, including: - Greater Wellington's current representation arrangements and how they relate to the population formula prescribed by the Local Electoral Act 2001. - The current constituencies with different numbers of elected members, and the impact each scenario has on the number of people per councillor. - The communities of interest in the region that were considered, including exploring communities of interest from a regional council perspective.
 This should include the exploration of scenarios which based constituencies on water catchments. - The different scenarios that were explored based on the identified communities of interest.
-This should start with those based on territorial authority boundaries, then ward boundaries and finally the addition/removal of appropriate meshblocks in an effort to meet the population formula. - The options that were deemed to be reasonably available to Council, given the requirements of the Local Electoral Act 2001. - The reasons the Council chose the initial and final proposal. - Responses to specific points made by appellants/objectors. - The dilemma the Council faced in balancing the two key requirements of the Local Electoral Act 2001 effective representation and fair representation.
+This should start with those based on territorial authority boundaries, then ward boundaries and finally the addition/removal of appropriate meshblocks in an effort to meet the population formula. - The options that were deemed to be reasonably available to Council, given the requirements of the Local Electoral Act 2001. - The reasons the Council chose the initial and final proposal.
+The fact that Council's decisions were not made unanimously and that there were differing points of view will also be acknowledged. - Responses to specific points made by appellants/objectors. - The dilemma the Council faced in balancing the two key requirements of the Local Electoral Act 2001 effective representation and fair representation.